Consult yoga teacher profiles freely and contact the instructor that fits your needs (prices, qualifications, reviews, home or online lessons).

 The rates for yoga classes will differ depending on:

-97% of our tutors offer their 1st lesson free.
+97% of our instructors give their first lesson free.

-Take a look at your teacher's personal tutoring advert and contact the yoga instructor that corresponds to your needs.
+Take a look at your teacher's personal tutoring cv and choose the yoga instructor that suits to your needs.
 On Superprof, we have yoga instructors covering every type of yoga from Bikram to Ashtanga to Vinyasa.

 Did you know you can practice the art of yoga from the comfort of your own home?

 On Superprof, many of our yoga teachers also offer private online tuition.
-In fact, about 80% of the private tutors across our platform give bikram yoga lessons via webcam.
+In fact, about 80% of the private tutors across our platform offer yoga lessons via webcam.

-To find available yoga tutors online, just select the webcam filter in the search engine to see the available instructors offering online courses in your desired subject.
+To find available classes online, just select the webcam filter in the search engine to see the available instructors offering online courses in your desired subject.

-Online courses via Skype offer you more advantages in terms of flexibility and are often less expensive as the tutor does not need to travel.
+Online courses via Skype offer you more advantages in terms of flexibility and are often less expensive as the teacher does not need to travel.

-From a sample pool of 2 scores, students scored their yoga tutors an average of 5.0 out of five.
+From a sample pool of 3 ratings, pupils gave their yoga instructors an average of 5.0 out of five.

 Practicing yoga is a great way to help you relax and stay in shape.
 Other benefits of yoga include increased energy and better respiratory function.

-Use the search engine to find your yoga teacher from among 3 tutors in London.
+Use the search engine to find your yoga teacher from among 7 teachers in Cardiff.